astrivant/polyad/docs/development/write-pipeline.md

 New observations can change the required action.
 For example, a queued change from three to four replicas may no longer be appropriate after demand falls.
 The old contract becomes stale; reconciliation computes and submits the newly appropriate target.
-This replacement is a **new validated decision**, rather than an edit to an old queued payload.
+Submit the replacement as a **new validated decision** and retire the stale queued payload.
 Arrival order alone does not override local scaling consent, root authority, GraphRules or competing policies.

 ## Dependencies and ordering